Purpose and Types of Guardianship

 A guardianship may be needed over a child if there is no parent available to care for a child.
 A guardian over the child's estate may be needed if the child inherited assets (for instance, life insurance or cash accounts).
 This protects the assets until the child is an adult.

-- Guardianship over the Person: this type of guardianship means the guardian is responsible for the well-being and care of the ward.
-The guardian will be able to make personal and medical decisions for the ward, including healthcare decisions, decisions about where the ward will live, and in the case of children, decisions regarding school.
+- Guardianship over the Person: this type of guardianship means the guardian is responsible for the well-being and care of the protected person.
+The guardian will be able to make personal and medical decisions for the person, including healthcare decisions, decisions about where the person will live, and in the case of children, decisions regarding school.

-- Guardianship over the Estate: this type of guardianship allows the guardian to make financial decisions for the ward.
-It is important to know that court approval is typically needed to spend or sell any of the ward’s assets, even after a guardianship is granted.
+- Guardianship over the Estate: this type of guardianship allows the guardian to make financial decisions for the person.
+Court approval is typically needed to spend or sell any of the person’s assets, even after a guardianship is granted.

-- Guardianship over the Person and Estate: this type of guardianship allows the guardian to make personal, medical, and financial decisions for the ward.
+- Guardianship over the Person and Estate: this type of guardianship allows the guardian to make personal, medical, and financial decisions for the protected person.

-Becoming the guardian over the estate does not give the guardian the absolute power to control the ward’s assets and finances.
-The guardian must get the court’s approval before spending any of the ward’s money or selling any property, and typically must put the ward’s money in a “blocked account” where it cannot be accessed without a court order.
-See Getting Additional Court Orders for more information about asking the court’s permission to spend any of the ward’s money.
+Becoming the guardian over the estate does not give the guardian the absolute power to control the protected person’s assets and finances.
+The guardian must get the court’s approval before spending any of the person’s money or selling any property, and typically must put the person's money in a “blocked account” where it cannot be accessed without a court order.
+See Getting Additional Court Orders for more information about asking the court’s permission to spend any of the protected person’s money.